Melchizedek6809/ws2http/README.md

 that I can test how well/simple the integration into various languages/frameworks actually is.

 ## Philosophy
-This is NOT meant to be high-performant!
-If you want to build a service that needs to handle millions of WebSockets then using this bridge would probably be a terrible idea.
+This bridge is **NOT meant to be high-performance!** If you want to build a service that needs to handle millions of WebSockets then using this bridge would probably be a terrible idea.

-However, there are a lot of little apps or MVP's that can only dream of having a couple of hundred simultaneous users and where simplicity/ease of use is much more important that raw performance.
+However, there are a lot of little apps or MVP's that can only dream of having a couple of hundred simultaneous users and where **simplicity/ease of use** is much more important that raw performance.
 If you have a project like this then ws2http might be a nice choice.

 ## Architecture